jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 This stuck out to me because I realized Go, the language in which we were writing the language, is this said host language.
 It made me think of Reason, whose host language is OCaml.
 But I believe when you look at Rust, it's host language is Rust.
 And same with TypeScript whose host language is TypeScript.
 Weird, but cool!

-> How you represent a string of your interpreted language depends on how a string can be represented in the langauge the interpreter is implemented in.
+> How you represent a string of your interpreted language depends on how a string can be represented in the language the interpreter is implemented in.
 >
 > -Ball 136